nuxeo/nuxeo/README.txt

   This is also known as Nuxeo WebEngine (based on Jetty).

-  Build syntax: `mvn install package -P jetty`
+  Build syntax: "mvn install package -Pjetty"

-4. Nuxeo GF3 Server
+5. Nuxeo GF3 Server

   A Nuxeo server application embedding a GlassFish v3 server.